Complex Saddles of Charged-AdS Gravitational partition function: Conclusion

-Moving on to canonical ensemble for the charged-AdS, we notice a similar pattern.
+Moving on to the canonical ensemble for the charged AdS, we notice a similar pattern.
 However, due to algebraic limitations, we could only do a study of ${\rm AdS}_{4,\, 5, \, 6}$.
-In ${\rm AdS}_4$ case we analyse the low-temperature and high-temperature regime, but for ${\rm AdS}_{5, \, 6}$ only low-temperature analysis was possible analytically, beside investigating the regimes based on critical charge $q_c$ (see table \ref{tab:can_d_3_nature_of_horizon} for various regimes).
-Here again we realize that saddles corresponding to naked-singular geometries (which are either complex saddles or saddles with $r_+<0$) don't contribute in the partition function despite being either dominant saddles in these regimes.
-They drop out either because they are {\it irrelevant}.
-For high temperature, sub-dominant saddles are {\it relevant}.
+In ${\rm AdS}_4$ case, we analyse for arbitrary temperature (see table \ref{tab:can_d_3_nature_of_horizon} for various regimes), but for ${\rm AdS}_{5, \, 6}$ only low-temperature analysis was possible analytically.
+However, one can argue that the same will hold for arbitrary dimensions.
+Here again we realize that saddles corresponding to naked-singular geometries (which are either complex saddles or saddles with $r_+<0$) don't contribute to the partition function despite being dominant saddles in low-temperature regime.
+They are {\it irrelevant} saddles according to PL method.
+For high temperature, sub-dominant saddles (intermediate black holes) are {\it relevant}.
 However, they drop out of the partition function under homology averaging.
-Only thermal-AdS and/or saddles with positive specific heat contribute to the partition function
+Only thermal-AdS and/or saddles with positive specific heat contribute to the partition function.

-In this paper we studied the Euclidean partition function for various ${\rm AdS}$ geometries in arbitrary dimensions and noticed a pattern.
+In this paper, we studied the Euclidean partition function for various ${\rm AdS}$ geometries in arbitrary dimensions and noticed a pattern.
 Naked singular geometries (which correspond to either complex saddles or saddles with negative $r_+$) despite being solution to Einstein's equation and could be dominant saddles in certain regimes of parameter space, drop out of the partition function.
 Based on Picard-Lefschetz analysis it is seen that they are {\it irrelevant}.
 Sub-dominant saddles with positive $r_+$ come with negative specific heat.
 Although being {\it relevant} in the Picard-Lefschetz analysis, they drop out under homology averaging thereby not contributing to the partition function.
 Only thermal-AdS saddle and stable-BH are {\it relevant} and contribute to the partition function for the cases investigated in this paper.